l7mp/learning-go/99-labs/02-webapps/README.md

 Hello world from helloworld-67f7d78ccd-qn6wk!
 ```

+> **Note**
-> **Note**: This time you don't need to explicitly specify the port in the HTTP URL because port 80 is the default.
+> This time you don't need to explicitly specify the port in the HTTP URL because port 80 is the default.

 And that is all.
 We have built and deployed a Go web app into Kubernetes and had a lot of fun along the way.
 Kubernetes and Go are so cool!